amitrajaraman/notes/hs-101/macro.md

 # Lecture 23

 We tend to overestimate the rate of inflation and underestimate the rate of real economic growth when we consider the fact that earlier, people did not have modern conveniences.
-As a result, to compensate for the shift in base year prices.
-We chain weight to average the prices.
+As a result, to compensate for the shift in base year prices, we chain weight to average the prices.

 The _GDP deflator_ or _implicit price deflator_ is the ratio of the nominal GDP to the real GDP.
 It gives a measure of the price of output relative to its price in the base year.
 It reflects the level of prices in the economy (and not quantities).
 Observe that the GDP deflator is equal to $$1$$ in the base year.